 Some pillowcases have starch when they are made.
 This starch can interfere with the marker penetrating the fabric.
 I suggest that you wash the pillowcase before the trip to remove anything that may keep the fabric marker from adhering to the fabric.

 Use Fabric Pens To Have Disney Characters Sign The Pillowcase

 Some people claimed that permanent markers work well on fabrics.
 However, I was concerned that over time the permanent markers would fade after multiple washes.
-This is why I chose to use fabric markers.
-I have noticed no difference in color saturation after many washes, even the one time they were accidentally washed with bleach.
+One year later I am glad I chose fabric markers.
+I have noticed no difference in color saturation after a year of washes, even the one time they were accidentally washed with bleach.

 Use A Blow Dryer To Set Color Each Night

 Many fabric markers need heat to set the ink prior to washing (check your exact markers for specific recommendations).
 To help the ink to set while we were still on vacation I used a blow dryer on the character autographs each night.

 Folding the pillowcase around the cardboard was the most challenging part of the whole Disney autograph pillowcase project.
 The first character to sign was Mickey, and I had not secured the loose parts of the pillowcase to the cardboard.

 This loose fabric made it challenging for Mickey to hold and sign the pillowcase.
 Over time I learned to place the cardboard in the desired spot and then fold the rest of the pillowcase under the cardboard.
 I then used 4 binder clips to hold to entire pillowcase to the cardboard.
 Making the pillowcase compact meant it was much easier for characters to sign.

 We wanted all of our Disney character autographs facing the same direction on the pillow so we always used a blue binder clip to mark the top.
 This way Elizabeth could hand the pillowcase to the Disney character facing the right way.